ECFMP/flow/docs/FM Advanced.md

-# Common Pitfalls
+# Common Issues

 ### Filters: AND / OR Logic

-The AND/OR logic of flow measure filters is fixed and intended to be simple enough for people to utilise the API without a complex understanding of the flow measures.
-Therefore, where you want to make more complex logic, you typically need multiple flow measures.
+The AND/OR logic of flow measure filters is fixed and intended to be simple enough for both Flow Managers and API developers to work with.
+Complex and conditional logic is avoided.

 Consider each named filter a ‘type’ e.g. the ADEP type.
 You can have multiple filters of the type ADEP.
 Where filters are of the same type in a single flow measure, **OR** logic applies, meaning for the flight to match it must meet one of the criteria (e.g. ADEP is EGLL **OR** EGKK, then flights from either airport match the flow measure).
 Between each filter type, **AND** logic applies, meaning for the flight to match it must meet all criteria (e.g. if ADEP is “EGLL” and waypoint is “BPK”, it must be a EGLL departure **AND** fly via BPK).

 Example:
 > ADEP: EGLL, EGKK, EGSS
+>
 > waypoint: BPK, CLN, FRANE, REDFA
+>
 > Level below: FL300

 Refers to traffic departing: